-Kormoran II is a class of modern mine countermeasure vessels (MCMV) being developed as part of the Polish naval modernisation programme, with the aim to improve maritime safety and security in Polish waters.
+Kormoran II is a class of modern mine countermeasure vessels (MCMV) developed as part of the Polish naval modernisation programme, with the aim to improve maritime safety and security in Polish waters.

 The vessels are intended to combat naval mine threats in the Polish exclusive economic zone (EEZ).
 They can also be deployed by the tactical task forces in the Baltic Sea and North Sea regions, as well as in other auxiliary tasks of the Polish Ministry of Defence.